- We drive on the left side of the road.

 You continue driving down the coast and the first beach you will come to is Cattlewash.
 It is a popular spot for beach houses for locals (or foreigners) who want to get away for a long weekend.
 You shouldn’t swim in the water here since the currents are very strong but the beach is perfect for a long walk.

 Continuing down the coast you will get to Bathsheba.
 Bathsheba is home to Barbados’ world famous surfing spot, Soup Bowl.
 There are a few bars dotted along here so you can watch the surfers while sipping on an ice cold Banks.
+A great spot to take a break while driving around Barbados.

 Bath is a beautiful area where you can also find lots of beach houses.
 You can swim in this area and there is a lifeguard on duty.
 It’s a great spot for a picnic on our island tour of Barbados.